-Allegheny County Executive Rich Fitzgerald has launched a comprehensive, innovative campaign promoting wellness called Live Well Allegheny to be led by the Board of Health and Health Department Director Dr. Karen Hacker.
+In January 2014, Allegheny County Executive Rich Fitzgerald launched Live Well Allegheny.
+Led by the Board of Health and Health Department Director Dr. Karen Hacker, the program is a comprehensive, innovative campaign promoting wellness in Allegheny County.

-The Live Well Allegheny campaign will highlight the need to increase physical activity, eat right, and be proactive in managing health.
+The Live Well Allegheny campaign highlights the need to increase physical activity, eat right, and be proactive in managing health.

-It will also be about more than just physical health by focusing on mental wellness, personal and community safety, preparedness, improving well-being and quality of life, education, health literacy and so much more.
+Live Well Allegheny is about more than just physical health.
+Live Well Allegheny will focus on mental wellness, personal and community safety, preparedness, improving well-being and quality of life, education, health literacy and so much more.
 Through a coordinated, local effort, the Live Well Allegheny campaign can have a real impact on the health and well-being of county residents, and can result in a healthier county.

 A group of stakeholders will assist Dr. Hacker and the Board of Health in identifying areas of challenge and work with the campaign on a strategic plan for activities and events related to obesity prevention and physical activity promotion.
 The initial goals of the campaign are broad to respond to trends, data and statistics brought to bear by the Health Department and its stakeholders.